 SI.
 No. Category of Supply of Services Supplier of service Recipient of Service (1) (2) (3) (4) 11.
 Services supplied by individual Direct Selling Agents (DSAs) other than a body corporate, partnership or limited liability partnership firm to bank or non-banking financial company (NBFCs).
-Individual Direct Selling Agents (DSAs) other than a body corporate, partnership or limited liability partnership firm. financial company, located in the
+Individual Direct Selling Agents (DSAs) other than a body corporate, partnership or limited liability partnership firm. or a non-banking financial company, located in the